awsdocs/aws-lambda-developer-guide/doc_source/best-practices.md

 ## Alarming and Metrics<a name="alarming-metrics"></a>

 + **Use [AWS Lambda Metrics](monitoring-functions-metrics.md) and [ CloudWatch Alarms](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)** instead of creating or updating a metric from within your Lambda function code\.
 It's a much more efficient way to track the health of your Lambda functions, allowing you to catch issues early in the development process\.
-For instance, you can configure an alarm based on the expected duration of your Lambda function exection time in order to address any bottlenecks or latencies attributable to your function code\.
+For instance, you can configure an alarm based on the expected duration of your Lambda function exectuion time in order to address any bottlenecks or latencies attributable to your function code\.

 + **Leverage your logging library and [AWS Lambda Metrics and Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/lam-metricscollected.html)** to catch app errors \(e\.g\.
 ERR, ERROR, WARNING, etc\.\)

 ## Stream Event Invokes<a name="stream-events"></a>

 + **Test with different batch and record sizes **so that the polling frequency of each event source is tuned to how quickly your function is able to complete its task\.
-[BatchSize ](http://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html#SSS-CreateEventSourceMapping-request-BatchSize)controls the maximum number of records that can be sent to your function with each invoke\.
+[BatchSize ](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html#SSS-CreateEventSourceMapping-request-BatchSize)controls the maximum number of records that can be sent to your function with each invoke\.
 A larger batch size can often more efficiently absorb the invoke overhead across a larger set of records, increasing your throughput\.
 **Note**
 When there are not enough records to process, instead of waiting, the stream processing function will be invoked with a smaller number of records\.